 - Securely install the indoor unit on a structure that can sustain its weight.
-If the structure is too weak, the unit may fall and cause personal injury, unit and property damage, or death. - DO NOT install the indoor unit in a bathroom or laundry room as excessive moisture can short the unit and corrode the wiring.
+If the structure is too weak, the unit may fall causing personal injury, unit and property damage or death. - DO NOT install the indoor unit in the bathroom or laundry room as excessive moisture can short the unit and corrode the wiring.